 The first entrant arose not from the mountain West but from the rolling farmlands east of the Hudson River, long disputed between New Hampshire and New York.
 The British Crown had awarded the area to New York, against the wishes of its inhabitants, in 1764.
 When British authority broke down during the Revolution, the inhabitants threw off both the British and New York, held a constitutional convention (1777, right), and proclaimed themselves the State of Vermont.
 They applied to Congress for admission.

-Congress stalled until after the Articles of Confederation were ratified, wishing to antagonize neither New York nor the Vermonters, who fought the British heroically at Ticonderoga and Bennington.
+Congress stalled until after the Articles of Confederation were ratified (1781), wishing to antagonize neither New York nor the Vermonters, whose soldiers fought the British heroically at Ticonderoga and Bennington.
 The Vermonters only grew more obstreperous.
 They annexed neighboring districts in what are now New Hampshire and eastern New York.
 Then (May 1781), they entered into negotiations with the British, offering to return to the Crown if Britain would recognize Vermont as a colony.

 That got attention.
 On August 20, 1781, Congress resolved that, if Vermont receded from her expansive boundary claims, it would be a “preliminary” to “recognition of the independence of the people of Vermont, and their admission into the federal union”.
 The resolution passed nine states to one, with only New York opposed.
 The nine states would meet the Article threshold for admission of a new state.
 Three other states were represented by only single delegates, but those delegates favored the resolution as well.
 Vermont appeared to be on the verge of admission, and duly retreated from its expanded boundaries in 1782.